alexanderswerdlow/BEVGen/README.md

 #### Datasets

-`multi_view_generation/bev_utils/argoverse.py` handles all dataloading for Argoverse 2 respectively.
+`multi_view_generation/bev_utils/nuscenes_dataset.py` and `multi_view_generation/bev_utils/argoverse.py` handles all dataloading for nuScenes and Argoverse 2 respectively.
 Note that not all combinations of configurations were tested and some may [silently] fail.
 Refer to `configs/datamodule` to see examples of valid configurations used.

 #### Image Logging

 Note that `multi_view_generation/utils/callback.py` handles most saving/logging of images during training and inference.
 We save data in 3 places: WandDB, the run directory and, if configured, a separate directory defined by `save_dir` as an argument to the callback.

 You also may wish to enable `rand_str` if you generate multiple samples with the same `sample_token` and save them to the same directory.

+The `save_nuscenes_fmt` saves the generated data in the original nuScenes data structure to allow for data augmentation applications.

 #### Metrics